 Launched in 2000, it did not start to be used until almost 2002.
 It operated at 2.5V and 2.6V, and its maximum density was 128 Mb (so there were no modules with more than 1 GB) with a speed of 266 MT/s (100-200 MHz).

 Released around 2004, it ran at 1.8 volts, 28% less than DDR1, making it more energy-efficient.
 Its maximum density was doubled to 256 Mb (2 GB per module).
 Logically, the maximum speed also multiplied, reaching 533 MHz, providing a noticeable performance boost over DDR1.

-This release occurred in 2007, and it was a revolution because XMP profiles were implemented here.
+This release occurred in 2007, and it was a revolution because XMP (Extreme Memory Profile) profiles were implemented here.
 To begin with, the memory modules operated at 1.5V and 1.65V, with base speeds of 1066 MHz, but that went much further, and the density reached up to 8 GB per module, making DDR3 a popular choice for high-performance systems.

 This did not arrive until 2014, but today it is already the most widespread.
 The voltage is reduced to 1.05 and 1.2V, although many modules operate at 1.35V, making it more energy-efficient than its predecessors.
 The speed has been notably increased, and each time faster memories are released from the factory, but its base began at 2133 MHz.
 Currently, there are already 32 GB modules, and this is being expanded gradually, catering to the needs of high-end servers and workstations.

 Although these four types of memory are DIMM formatted and can look very similar in appearance (in fact, they are all 133.35mm long).
 There are fundamental physical differences whereby we will never be able to plug a DDR1 RAM module into a DDR2 socket.